 My content has been stolen.
-Some one took the Spanish version of 5 reasons working on ships is not glamorous, my most shared article, and published in 3 different websites!
+Someone took the Spanish version of 5 reasons working on ships is not glamorous, my most shared article, and published on 3 different websites!
 Some of you might not understand why I’m so frustrated and upset.
-You might not see it as as big thing.
+You might not see it as a big thing.
 But I hope you read the full article to understand why is a bad thing to steal somebody’s content.

 Then, I sent her a private message through the contact form.
 Then I saw the author’s profile.
 And this is what made me really upset: Mrs. Lopez is a journalist with experience, so she cannot argue that she didn’t know that she was stealing somebody else’s content.
 Mrs. Lopez chose to ignore me.
 So I chose to write this article.

 If you, Mrs. Lopez, don’t know how life on board a cruise ship is, I suggest you to ask, to read other people’s testimonies and make your own conclusions.
 I suggest you to contact somebody that have worked on board a cruise ship and interview him or her.
 You could even contact me and I would gladly tell you my experience.
 But don’t pretend that you can take MY EXPERIENCE and write it as yours.

 Your actions offend me, my profession, and my job as a blogger, and you forget two basic principles of good journalism: to attribute the information to its rightful author and the obligation to show respect to your readers and not lie to them.
 Have you done this before?